 Now there are a few problems:

-Second, at the time of your divorce, because your business value would likely be inflated, you may have had to offer your soon-to-be ex-spouse more of your marital property / assets to come to an agreement you both found fair.
+Second, at the time of your divorce, because your business value would likely be inflated, you may have had to offer your soon-to-be ex more of your marital property / or other assets to come to an agreement you both found fair.

-The best method to divide a business in a divorce case isn’t the same for everyone.
+The best method to divide a business in a divorce isn't the same for everyone.

 This will be important for not only covering your own living expenses but also if you are required to make child support or alimony payments as a result of your divorce.